-It is a serious crime to give a girl in marriage against her will.
+It is a serious crime to marry a girl to someone against her will.

-Giving a girl in marriage to someone against her will is an intolerable, serious, and blatant crime.
-This crime is not only against an individual but also a direct attack on a woman's dignity, her right to choose, and the just system of Islam.
-The unfortunate reality is that this oppression is often attempted to be concealed under the guise of honor, family respect, tradition, compulsion, or social pressure, although Islam clearly rejects all these excuses.
+To marry a girl to someone against her will is an intolerable, serious, and blatant crime.
+This crime is not only against an individual, but it is a direct attack on a woman's dignity, her right to choose, and the just system of Islam.
+The unfortunate reality is that this oppression is often attempted to be hidden in the name of honor, family respect, tradition, compulsion, or social pressure, although Islam clearly rejects all these excuses.

 Is family respect preserved by the cries of a helpless heart?
 Can any tradition be so sacred that it stands against the clear command of Allah and His Messenger ﷺ?

 If so, it is not honor, it is oppression; it is not tradition, it is ignorance.
 Islam has not made marriage a family deal or a social custom, but has declared it a clear contract, and the basis of every contract is consent.
-The command of the Holy Prophet ﷺ is absolutely clear that *a virgin girl should not be married without her permission*.
-On one occasion, when a girl complained that she had been forcibly married, the Holy Prophet ﷺ did not accept the marriage as forced but gave the girl the full authority to either keep the marriage or dissolve it.
+The command of the Holy Prophet ﷺ is very clear that *a virgin girl should not be married without her permission*.
+On one occasion, when a girl complained that she had been forcibly married, the Holy Prophet ﷺ did not accept this marriage as coercion, but gave the girl full authority to either keep the marriage or end it.
 This incident seals the fact that in Islam, a woman is a party to the marriage, not property or a silent pawn.

 Islam does not consider a woman's silence as consent and does not call her compulsion permission.
-Those who claim that a woman should just accept do not understand Islam or the teachings of the Prophet of Mercy ﷺ.
-Islam has given women the right to decide, to question, and to refuse, and this is the basis of her honor and dignity.
+Those who claim that a woman should just accept it, they do not understand Islam nor the teachings of the Prophet of Mercy ﷺ.
+Islam has given a woman the right to decide, to question, and to refuse, and this is the basis of her honor and greatness.
 Forced marriages do not only break a girl, they make the whole society sick.
-In such homes, love does not grow, but fear does; trust does not arise, but suspicion does; and then the same society wonders why morals have deteriorated.
+In such homes, love does not grow, fear grows; trust does not grow, suspicion is born, and then the same society wonders why morals have deteriorated.
 The truth is that morals do not deteriorate, justice is killed.

-The most dangerous are those who try to put the stamp of religion on their oppression.
-They twist the Quran according to their will, ignore the Hadith, and make Islam the protector of their ego, although Islam is neither their companion nor their justification.
+The most dangerous are those who try to put the seal of religion on their oppression.
+They twist the Quran according to their will, ignore the Hadith, and make Islam a protector of their ego, although Islam is neither their companion nor their justification.
 Islam will stand as a witness against such people.

-A bitter but true fact is that the father, guardian, or family who marries a girl against her will is not just making a mistake but is openly betraying Allah's trust, and betrayal of trust is a serious crime in the eyes of religion, even if it is within the home.
-In the end, the matter is very clear: where there is compulsion, there is no marriage; where there is no consent, there is no Islam.
+A bitter but true fact is that the father, guardian, or family who marries a girl against her will, not only makes a mistake but also commits open treachery in Allah's trust, and treachery in trust is a serious crime in the eyes of religion, even if it is within the home.
+In the end, the matter is very clear: where there is coercion, there is no marriage; where there is no consent, there is no Islam.

 *Limits are violated at that time* The issue here is not just marriage,